foustja/foustja.github.io/index.md

     <!--<iframe width="560" height="315"
     src="https://www.youtube.com/embed/live_stream?channel=UCH1IeN5ZQYLfa2T7RVm72mA"
     frameborder="0" allowfullscreen></iframe> -->
-    <p>Luxaterna is light sculpture constructed from WS2822 LEDs embedded
+    <p>Luxaterna is a light sculpture constructed from WS2822 LEDs embedded
       in pentagonal PCBs, and controlled with an Adafruit Metro Mini.
       Arduino/C++ and FastLED are used to allow cycling through a series of paterns and colors.